November 28, 2022

 • Regular clogs can be removed by a plumber using a plunger or drain snake.

-• If your home is subject to repeated clogs, you may want to consider having your drain pipes cleaned with hydro jetting.
+• If your home is subject to repeated clogs, you may want to consider having your drain pipes cleaned with HYDRO JETTING.
 This is a high-pressure water cleaning method that removes all debris from your drain pipes, including the buildup of grease and oil.

 You can avoid having to use chemical drain cleaners by regularly cleaning your drains.
 This can be done using a combination of hot water and baking soda or vinegar.
 You can also prevent clogs by being mindful of what you put down your drains.
 Avoid pouring grease, oil, coffee grounds, and other food waste down the drain.

-All American Plumbing, Heating & Air is Only A Call Away
+All American Plumbing, Heating & Air Is Only A Call Away

 If you have a clogged drain, give us a call.
 We will be happy to unclog your drain using safe and effective methods.
 We also offer hydro jetting services for homes that always get the job done regardless of the circumstances.
-For all your plumbing needs, contact All American Plumbing, Heating & Air at (209) 710-5629 starting today!
+For all your plumbing needs, CONTACT ALL AMERICAN PLUMBING, HEATING & AIR at (209) 437-8231 starting today!